 Many of DANY's Amicus Curiae Briefs are available below via the blue colored links.
 Among the cases in which the Committee has filed amicus curiae briefs with the Court are the following:

 (2017) The issue in this case involves plaintiffs moving for summary judgment on liability in negligence cases.
-Specifically, the Court of Appeals will address whether a plaintiff establishes entitlement to such relief merely by demonstrating that defendant was negligent, or whether plaintiff is also required to establish his or her freedom from comparative fault.
+Specifically, the Court of Appeals addressed whether a plaintiff establishes entitlement to such relief merely by demonstrating that defendant was negligent, or whether plaintiff is also required to establish his or her freedom from comparative fault.

 27 N.Y.3d 186, 32 N.Y.S.3d 10 (2016).
 This case represents a significant victory for defendants in lead paint litigation in New York City.
 Here, the infant plaintiff resided with her parents in the Bronx.
 The child’s grandmother lived nearby in an apartment owned by the defendant.
 When the child was three months old, the grandmother began watching her during the day while her parents were at work.
 She was exposed to lead paint at the grandmother’s apartment.
 The action was commenced under New York City’s Lead Paint Law which imposes a duty on landlords to abate lead paint in dwellings where children who are six years of age or under reside.
 The plaintiff argued that because the child spent a significant amount of time in her grandmother’s apartment, she was a “resident” of that building for purposes of liability under New York City’s Lead Paint Law.
 In our brief, we argued that application of sound principles of statutory construction should lead to a rejection of the expansive reading of the statute which was urged by the plaintiff.
 The Court of Appeals agreed with contentions raised on behalf of the defense and held that this action was properly dismissed.
 The Court's decision was the subject of a front-page, feature article in the New York Law Journal which contained a discussion of DANY's amicus brief, as well as a quotation from it.